Skip to content

 ]

 If the project only requires packages from standard package indexes, then project.dependencies is sufficient.
-If the project depends on packages from Git, remote URLs, or local sources, tool.uv.sources can be used to enrich the dependency metadata without ejecting from the stands-compliant project.dependencies table.
+If the project depends on packages from Git, remote URLs, or local sources, tool.uv.sources can be used to enrich the dependency metadata without ejecting from the standards-compliant project.dependencies table.

 Tip